 Fully error-corrected quantum computers: By using specially designed algorithms and additional qubits, these computers emulate a noiseless system.20 Because they require additional qubits to correct errors produced by noise, these systems are even more challenging to develop and may take longer to make commercially viable than analogue or NISQ systems.
 A fully error-corrected system would be able to solve a variety of complex problems and simulations.21

-The possibilities afforded by advanced quantum information technologies may affect some of the most important national security tools and tasks, such as intelligence collection, solution optimization, encryption, stealth technology, computer processing, and communications.
+The possibilities afforded by advanced quantum information technologies may affect some of the most important national security tools and tasks, such as intelligence collection, solution optimisation, encryption, stealth technology, computer processing and communications.
 Indeed, the diversity of quantum applications across the national security domain warrants some immediate concern, both for how we can harness quantum systems and for how those quantum systems may undercut our security.
-But the pursuit of quantum systems necessitates advancing an ecosystem of quantum hardware, software, and algorithms, all of which have their own unique scientific, operational, and engineering challenges.
+But the pursuit of quantum systems necessitates advancing an ecosystem of quantum hardware, software and algorithms, all of which have their own unique scientific, operational and engineering challenges.
 So, while some concern is appropriate, too many scientific and technological challenges remain to expect radical change due to quantum technology in the near term.
-Still, government leaders should be aware of the emerging opportunities, challenges, and threats posed by quantum technology and begin taking steps to prepare for the coming change.
+Still, government leaders should be aware of the emerging opportunities, challenges and threats posed by quantum technology and begin taking steps to prepare for the coming change.
 Here are some of the areas that will be impacted first:

 What it is: Quantum computers are new machines that leverage quantum principles to compute some complex problems exponentially more quickly that existing computers.
-They can help solve some complex math and chemistry problems and simulations necessary to advance medicine, engineering, and other areas of science.
+They can help solve some complex maths and chemistry problems and simulations necessary to advance medicine, engineering and other areas of science.

-What it means: The ability of quantum computers to solve complex optimization problems can help solve many existing national security problems such as logistics/flow to theater optimization or wargaming.
-Longer-term potential benefits could include opening new frontiers for technology, improving artificial intelligence, and leading to new discoveries in science.
+What it means: The ability of quantum computers to solve complex optimisation problems can help solve many existing national security problems such as logistics/flow to theatre optimisation or wargaming.
+Longer-term potential benefits could include opening new frontiers for technology, improving artificial intelligence and leading to new discoveries in science.
 However, the use of quantum computers will also likely require the development of new encryption techniques, as many existing techniques may be susceptible to algorithms run on quantum computers.